-Designer Tip: A box-pleated valance is a classic design that is perfect for traditional bedroom styles, or old-world looks like Tuscan or British Colonial.
-Choose a valance that matches your bedding for the most formal appearance, or go a bit more casual with a valance that contrasts in color or... pattern.
+Designer Tip: A box-pleated valance is a classic design that is perfect for traditional bedroom styles or old-world looks such as Tuscan or British Colonial.
+Choose a valance that matches your bedding for the most formal appearance, or go a bit more casual with a valance that contrasts in color or pattern.

 03 of 04

 Swags are pieces of fabric loosely slung and draped over a decorative rod or wound over a tieback at each corner of a window frame to add a little style and romance to your room.
 There are many different ways to hang swags, but one of the most common is a simple swag.
 In this look, the swag drapes in the middle like a valance; the ends, either cut into diagonals or simply hemmed, softly hang down on each side of the window.

 Designer Tip: Swags are great for a glamorous cottage or country-style bedroom because of the sheer, romantic softness of the window treatment.
 A swag by itself cannot provide much privacy, so it needs to be combined with other window treatments—such as curtains, blinds, shutters, or shades.